-84. People who are discriminated against may not be able to participate fully in the labour market.
+- 89. People who are discriminated against may not be able to participate fully in the labour market.
 Discrimination may also have negative effects on mental and physical well-being, with adverse consequences for labour force participation.
 Discrimination against older workers can result in the loss of valuable knowledge and experience.
-The cost of training new workers rather than retaining experienced workers can be significant.

-85. Discrimination is a measure of self-perceived discrimination.
-The main sources of data are General Social Surveys23 or Social Cohesion Surveys.24 The frequency of data collection varies, from two-yearly to five-yearly.
+The cost of training new workers rather than retaining experienced workers can be significant. - 90.
+Discrimination is a subjective measure designed to estimate the share of employed persons who, according to their own perception, have been victims of discrimination at work.
+This could include discrimination in terms of earnings, access to higher positions, working time, or other self-perceived forms of discrimination.
+The main sources of data are General Social Surveys, Social Cohesion Surveys and the EWCS.
+Special Eurobarometer surveys on discrimination in the EU were conducted in 2012 and 2015.
+The frequency of data collection varies, from two-yearly to five-yearly.
 The indicator is classified in tier 3.